 The Scheme is a hybrid scheme, providing 'final salary' benefits (i.e. based on a member's salary and service) for employees who joined the Scheme before 1 April 2004 up until the closure to future accrual on 30 June 2012, and 'money purchase' benefits (i.e. based on what a member's accumulated fund value will purchase at retirement) for all employees recruited on or after 1 April 2004 or who otherwise elected to be provided with such benefits.

-During the Scheme year under review the main change was as follows:
+During the Scheme year under review there were no changes to the Scheme.